DankersW/home-automation-framework/docs/iot_gateway.md

 # Docs

-## Protocols
+## IoT-observer
-The Home Server has two MQTT instances, one that forwards messages from Device Gateway to the GCP IoT core and vice versa.
-And One that forwards messages from the IoT devices to and from the G-bridge.
+The core of the iot-gateway is based on the Observer pattern which has a Subject (the one who handles all the connections from the observers), a ConcreteSubject (which one decides when and what event needs to be delivered), and a bunch of observers which subscribe to certain events.

 ## IoT-gateway message content